 Guitar Hero Live, unlike Rockband 4 its main rival, underwent a dramatic change in almost every single aspect when the series returned to our consoles in 2015.
 From the controller itself down to the gameplay modes and it’s interesting take on online gameplay – it was a decisive and sometimes divisive step but now having spent many hours on the game, I’m glad they changed things up to make it markedly different from the Rockband powerhouse and ensure there is room for both on my gaming list.

 The first thing you’ll notice when unpacking the game is the controller set up:

-The second thing you’ll notice are the two new modes.
+The second thing you’ll notice is the two new modes.
 GHTV and GH Live.

 The main win for Guitar Hero Live though is it’s an absolute blast.
 Even when the controller is playing up, I still find myself enjoying playing through the sets, looking for higher scores and enjoying new tracks – and that’s the main point of enjoying a game isn’t it?

 Guitar Hero Live

 A fantastic reinvention of the rhythm game sees almost everything here work beautifully.
 Rhythm gamers will love the control layout and feel of things, although I suspect you'll need to fix your own controller first or you'll get so frustrated you'll want to smash it to bits.
 Significantly different to Rock Band 4 - there's enough here to warrant both in your catalogue.

 (EDIT: Since this review, the online mode now no longer works - you'll only be able to play half the game now.
 As such, I have changed the score to reflect this).

 The new guitar peripheral feels much more like a guitar.